ReddyLab/chip-seq-qc-app/README.md

 mongoimport -d chipseq_qc -c samples --type tsv --file <Your-Project-Repo>/chipseq_QCsummary.tsv --headerline
 ```

 This will initialize your database with the appropriate collections.
+You must run `mongod` in your shell

 ####Running the app
 First, run `npm start` (or `nodemon` if you have it) for the Express/NodeJS server.
 Then in a separate tab,